tonyest/Prospress/readme.txt

 == Upgrade Notice ==

-= 0.3 =
+= 1.0 =
-Upgrade to have invoices properly generated on manual post completion.
+The official, fully tested, first stable release.
+Enjoy!

 = 0.2 =
 Upgrade to fix bug when activating on WP < 3.0 or PHP < 5.0, ensure Prospress plays nice with other plugins and get new widgets.